Mark-MDO47/SnowGlobe-TFT-Gizmo/GO_BIG.md

 # GO BIG

-I decided to make a bigger version of the Snow Globe
+I decided to make a bigger version of the Snow Globe.
+- **GO BIG** uses the round 2.1" 480x480 TFT display.
+I used the touchscreen version since that was what I had in the bin.
+- **GO BIGGER** will use the round 2.8" 480x480 TFT display.
+This one is not a touchscreen version since in this application we cannot touch the screen.

 | Go Big on the table | Go Big on the tree |
 | --- | --- |